8. Programmers Guide (*)¶

 .TRUE, FALSE

-: macros for 1 and 0, respectively, following normal C conventions.byte
+: macros for 1 and 0, respectively, following normal C conventions, though a non-zero value can also be used as true.byte

 : typedef forunsigned char